pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 # Migration guide for users of `xarray-contrib/datatree`

+_15th October 2024_

-This guide is for previous users of the prototype `datatree.DataTree` in the `xarray-contrib/datatree repository`.
+This guide is for previous users of the prototype `datatree.DataTree` class in the `xarray-contrib/datatree repository`.
 That repository has now been archived, and will not be maintained.
-This guide is intended to help smooth your transition to using the new, updated `xarray.DataTree`.
+This guide is intended to help smooth your transition to using the new, updated `xarray.DataTree` class.

 .. important